 If you do decide to mix Propranolol and alcohol, then you should at least wait until you see how the medicine affects you when you first start taking it before drinking alcohol - this is normally two to three days.
 The same goes for if your dose increases at all.
 If you drink alcohol whilst taking propranolol, it should always be in moderation.

 As we’ve mentioned above, Propranolol lowers your blood pressure.
-Like other beta-blockers, this happens because the medicine blocks the physical effects of norepinephrine (adrenaline), which helps to slow your heart rate down.
+Like other beta-blockers, this happens because the medicine blocks the physical effects of epinephrine (adrenaline), which helps to slow your heart rate down.
 It also helps to dilate (widen) your blood vessels so that blood can get around your body more easily.

 Alcohol can also lower your blood pressure by making blood vessels larger, as well as acting as a blood thinner, preventing blood cells from sticking together.